AdobeDocs/journey-optimizer.en/help/using/event/about-creating.md

 When the event is received, the value of the key allows the system to identify the person associated to the event.
 Associated to a namespace (see [this section](../event/about-creating.md#select-the-namespace)), the key can be used to perform queries on Adobe Experience Platform.
 See [this page](../building-journeys/about-journey-activities.md#orchestration-activities).
 The key is also used to check that a person is in a journey.
 Indeed, a person cannot be at two different places in the same journey.
 As a result, the system does not allow the same key, for example the key CRMID=3224, to be at different places in the same journey.

-### Advanced expression editor {#adv-exp-editor}
+## Advanced expression editor {#adv-exp-editor}

-When defining the Profile identifier, you can switch to the advanced expression editor to create more complex keys (for example, a concatenation of two fields of the events).
+When defining the Event id condition or the Profile identifier, you can switch to the advanced expression editor to create more complex keys (for example, a concatenation of two fields of the events).

 ![](assets/journey20.png)